yourmerlin/dehumanization-of-datasets/README.md

 # The absence of data strings as a purposeful tactic of "permanent deletion" towards immigrants
 research into ice database system + the purposeful absence of data to dehumanize immigrants

 What is a data string?
-Why is it relevant to migrants detained by ICE?
+Why is it relevant to immigrants detained by ICE?

 A data string is a data type in a form of sequences, either in text, characters, integers, or bytes A data string is an integral part of creating a database structure.
 It is a way to categorize information and allow for users to easily retrieve and save data.